STORY

 Ethyl Acetate

-The EA (sugarcane) process starts with steaming green coffee to open its pores, then soaking it in a water solution containing ethyl acetate, a naturally occurring compound in sugarcane.
-Ethyl acetate selectively extracts caffeine from the beans without removing most flavor compounds.
+In EA or sugarcane decaf, green coffee is steamed to open its pores, then soaked in a water solution containing ethyl acetate, a naturally occurring compound in sugarcane.
+EA selectively extracts caffeine from the beans without removing most flavor compounds.
 The beans are rinsed and the process repeated until they are approximately 99% caffeine-free.

 Swiss Water

-Green coffee is soaked in hot water, which extracts caffeine and other soluble compounds.
-This water passes through activated carbon filters, which remove caffeine while leaving flavor compounds behind.
-New beans are then soaked in this water, allowing caffeine to diffuse out without significant flavor loss.
+Green coffee is soaked in hot water, extracting caffeine and other soluble compounds.
+This liquid is passed through activated carbon filters to remove caffeine while retaining flavor compounds.
+New beans are then soaked in this water, allowing caffeine to diffuse out without flavor loss.
 The process is repeated until the beans are roughly 99% caffeine-free.

 SOURCING